milostomic/implementation-guides/netverify/netverify-web-v4.md

 |:----------|

 ### Width and height
 We recommend adhering to the responsive breaking points in the table below.
-The Netverify Web client will responsively fill the dimensions of your iFrame.

 |Size class |Width|Height|
 |:-------|---:|-------:|